Are You a Good Candidate for a Tummy Tuck?

 To fully grasp your options, it’s crucial to clarify the distinction between a full and slight tummy tuck with your surgeon.
 A full abdominoplasty is likely the most preferred procedure for women with loose skin and slack stomach muscles due to pregnancy or significant weight loss.

-Your surgeon will expertly tighten your sagging abdominal muscles while removing your extra skin and fat (both below and above the belly button).
+Your surgeon will expertly tighten your sagging abdominal muscles while removing excess skin and fat (both above and below the belly button).

-On the other hand, if you are about where you want to be but still have a few extra pounds or inches that you can’t manage to lose, a minor stomach tuck treatment would be best for you.
-Simple oral sedation or local anesthetic are both options for doing this surgery.
+On the other hand, if you are about where you want to be but still have a few extra pounds or inches you can’t seem to lose, a minor stomach tuck would be best for you.
+Simple oral sedation or local anesthesia are both options for doing this surgery.
 Additionally, it leaves a hardly noticeable scar.

-The extended abdominoplasty, commonly known as the dreaded “love handles,” is aimed at those unhappy with extra fat and skin that spreads beyond their stomach area into their hips and back.
+The extended abdominoplasty, commonly known as the dreaded “love handles,” is aimed at those unhappy with excess fat and skin that extends beyond the stomach into the hips and back.

 A tummy tuck can also be performed as part of a mommy makeover.
-A mommy makeover in Toronto is a collection of procedures such as a tummy tuck, liposuction, breast lift, implants, and other procedures that help turn back the clock on the body.
+A mommy makeover in Toronto is a collection of procedures, such as a tummy tuck, liposuction, breast lift, and implants, that help turn back the clock on the body.

 The Ideal Tummy Tuck Qualifications

-A tummy tuck is a safe and efficient approach to get a more toned and flat stomach when done by a board-certified plastic surgeon.
+A tummy tuck is a safe and effective way to achieve a more toned, flatter stomach when performed by a board-certified plastic surgeon.
 But choosing to get an abdominoplasty is not a decision that should be taken lightly, as it is with any form of cosmetic surgery.
 Certain tummy tuck qualifications make one more of a good candidate for a tummy tuck than others.

-Scheduling a meeting with your plastic surgeon is the greatest method to ensure that you are selecting the appropriate procedure.
+Scheduling a meeting with your plastic surgeon is the best way to ensure you are selecting the appropriate procedure.
 Here are some indications that you might be a good candidate for a Tummy Tuck, though, to get you started:

 Your Abdomen’s Skin Is Loose Around You

 Although a stomach tuck can target persistent pockets of fat, ideal tummy tuck qualifications mean you must have a large amount of skin around your abdomen to be a candidate for this treatment.
 Why?
-To do a tummy tuck, your plastic surgeon will make a rather significant incision, and if you don’t have enough extra skin, it could result in a noticeable scar.
+To perform a tummy tuck, your plastic surgeon will make a significant incision, and if you don’t have enough excess skin, it could result in a noticeable scar.

 You are in Good Health

-Before choosing to have this procedure, good health is one of the main tummy tuck qualifications.
-Although a stomach tuck is a low-risk treatment, anyone with serious underlying medical conditions should not do it.
+Before choosing to have a tummy tuck, good health is one of the main qualifications.
+Although a stomach tuck is a low-risk treatment, anyone with serious underlying medical conditions should not undergo it.
 You should take the following into account:

 • Because general anesthesia will cause you to be sedated, your heart and lungs must be in good condition.